z-dickson/gender_gap_in_responsiveness_replication/readme.md

 model = AutoModelForSequenceClassification.from_pretrained(mp)
 tokenizer =  AutoTokenizer.from_pretrained('bert-base-uncased')

-classifier = TextClassificationPipeline(tokenizer=tokenizer, model=model, device=0)
+classifier = TextClassificationPipeline(tokenizer=tokenizer,
+					model=model,
+					device=0)

+classifier("""
-classifier("We can’t count on SCOTUS to protect our reproductive freedom.
-The Senate must pass the Women’s Health Protection Act now.")
+We can’t count on SCOTUS to protect our reproductive freedom. \\
+The Senate must pass the Women’s Health Protection Act now. \\
+""")

 ```